Rogue waves and large deviations for 2D pure gravity deep water waves: Introduction

 The proof of \eqref{main_provv} is highly nontrivial.
 The main difficulty is that, even if the initial free surface $\eta^\omega(0,x)$ is Gaussian (together with the initial velocity potential $\psi^\omega(0,x)$ in \eqref{eq:init_data}), the surface profile $\eta(t,x)$ does {\it not} necessarily remain Gaussian at later times.
 In fact, no such property is expected, since $\eta(t,x)$ depends in a highly nonlinear way on the initial data.
 Tracking the evolution of a probability measure under a Hamiltonian PDE is a well-known challenge in PDEs and probability.
 In particular, invariant Gibbs measures have only been rigorously constructed for some semilinear PDEs (see Bourgain \cite{Bourgain} and the recent breakthrough papers by Deng-Nahmod-Yue \cite{DNY,DNY2}, and the references therein), while the water waves equations are quasilinear.
 The theory of quasi-invariant measures offers an alternative approach based on studying the absolute continuity of the probability measure with respect to the initial Gaussian measure \cite{Tzvetkov, Oh-Tzvetkov}.
 These techniques can sometimes yield upper bounds on the tails of the probability measure \cite{GLT,PTV}, but they are not developed for quasilinear systems and do not yet yield sharp upper/lower bounds such as \eqref{main_provv}.
-Considerable progress has also been achieved in the context of wave turbulence theory, where the probability distribution of the solution to semilinear dispersive equations on large tori are tracked via its moments, which are proved to satisfy kinetic equations, see for instance \cite{BGHS,DH,DH2} in the random data and \cite{GH,ST} in the stochastic setting.
-These results are based on a Picard iteration scheme which is only convergent (without loss of derivatives) in the context of semilinear PDEs.
-Progress in the wave turbulence theory of the water waves system on large tori has been recently obtained by Deng-Ionescu-Pusateri in \cite{DIP,DIP2} -- while they prove that, up to a set of exponentially small probability, the $L^{\infty}$-norm remains small over long timescales, our work explores the complementary event.
-We further comment on this work in point \ref{comp_WT} under \Cref{thm:main_intro} below.
+Our main result shows that it is possible to propagate the precise tail of the initial distribution --which is Gaussian--, for very long nonlinear times, even in the absence of quasi-invariant/invariant measures.